jobovy/apogee/README.rst

     apo.plot_selfunc_xy(type='rz',vmax=15.) #For Galactocentric R and Z

 .. image:: _readme_files/_selfunc_xy.png
-   :scale: 10 %

 .. image:: _readme_files/_selfunc_rz.png
-   :width: 50 %
-   :alt: Selection function as a function of Galactocentric R and Z
-   :align: right

 which gives a sense of the spatial dependence of the selection function (which is really a function of *H* and not distance; *H* is